 2. The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:
+• We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, gender Date of birth, marital status and dependants, next of kin and emergency contact information, National Insurance number, copy of driving licence, copies of right to work documentation, references and other information included in a CV or cover letter or as part of the application process, job titles, work history, working hours, training records and professional membership, compensation history, performance information about your use of our information and communications systems and photographs.
+• Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, gender, marital status and dependants, next of kin and emergency contact information, national Insurance number, copy of driving licence, copies of right to work documentation, references and other information included in a CV or cover letter or as part of the application process, job titles, work history, working hours, training records and professional membership, compensation history, performance information about your use of our information and communications systems and photographs.